AceCHQ/TransMatting/README.md

 # Transparent-460
 Our dataset Transparent-460 is now open to the public.
-If you want to use it for research rather than commercial activity, please follow the following step to get the dataset.
+If you want to use it for research rather than commercial activity, you can directly download it using the following link: [Transparent-460](https://drive.google.com/file/d/1N0sSrnAwWfFHgxEA3Rfrm6MMeauOkJPG/view?usp=sharing)

-Send an email to Huanqia Cai (caihuanqia19@mails.ucas.ac.cn) to get the download link to the database.
+Please note that you are still required to send an email to Huanqia Cai (caihuanqia19@mails.ucas.ac.cn) to inform us of your usage.
 Your email MUST be sent from a valid university or research institute account and MUST include the following text:

 ```
 Subject: Application to download the Transparent-460 Database